cpfaff/rbefdata_paper/paper/rbefdata.md

 The `rbefdata` package is the companion R package to the BEFdata, data management platform (https://github.com/befdata/befdata).
-It can be installed from CRAN and enables access to the data, meta data structures of the platform and provides convenient methods to pull single or multiple dataset into the R environment in one step for analysis.
+It can be installed from CRAN package repository and enables access to the data, meta data structures of the platform and provides convenient methods to pull single or multiple dataset into the R environment in one step for analysis.
 Additionaly it offers functions that help to upload final results datasets with the script attached that has been used to derive the results from the original datasets.
 This provides a valuable insight into data provenance and also is a stepping stone for reproducable research.

-## Results (or rather usecase)
+## Usecase (results)